candera/dynne/README.md

 Processor functions accept one or more sounds and return a new sound.
-Combination is by functional composition, so combining two sounds does not result in the underlying sound being sampled - computation of the combined operation is deferred until the sound is sampled.
+Combination is by functional composition, so combining two sounds does not result in the underlying sound being sampled - computation of the combined operation is deferred until the combined sound is sampled.

 ## Usage